YueyueZhu/AIMS_TBI/README.md

 # AIMS\_TBI Prediction Docker Guide

-This guide will walk you through how to build and run the Docker image for this project, which is used for brain image segmentation.
+This guide will walk you through how to load and run the Docker image for this project, which is used for brain image segmentation.

 ---